AVSystem/developer-zone/docs/Device_tests/Using_API_Jenkins_integration.md

-# Jenkins/GitLab integration with interop tests API
+# Jenkins/GitLab integration with device tests API

-If you would like to automate your interoperability tests, you can use the Coiote DM API and integrate it with a CI/CD environment like Jenkins or GitLab.
+If you would like to automate your device tests, you can use the Coiote DM API and integrate it with a CI/CD environment like Jenkins or GitLab.
 Follow the guide below to learn how to configure the integration, run tests and summarize your test execution using these tools.

 !!! note